pyOpenSci/handbook/governance/executive-council.md

 The Council employs flexible and adaptive practices to ensure decisions are made efficiently while fostering thoughtful dialogue and collective alignment.

-## Executive Council roles & responsibilities
+## Executive Council roles and responsibilities

 Each Executive Council (EC) member dedicates no more than **four to six hours per month** to pyOpenSci activities, including meeting attendance.
 Executive Council members are expected to fulfill the following responsibilities: